-I first had this when I lived in Italy, we were invited to a friends house for lunch and this soup was made as a first course.
-Lunch was a big deal in Italy with multiple courses.
-I watched my friends Grandmother make this soup, it literally took only minutes, it's simple and comforting and delicious.
-Only a few ingredients are used to produce this wonderful soup.
-Chicken stock or broth, homemade (or dried) pasta, peas, egg and grated romano cheese.
-Note: You can use parmigiano cheese instead of romano or mix them. —sdebrango
+I first had this when I lived in Italy.
+I was invited to a friend's house for lunch and this soup was served as a first course.
+(Lunch is a big deal in Italy with multiple courses.)
+I watched my friend's grandmother make this soup as it took her just a few minutes and a handful of ingredients: chicken stock or broth, homemade (or dried) pasta, peas, egg, and grated Pecorino Romano cheese.
+Note: You can use Parmesan cheese instead of Romano, or mix them. —sdebrango

-fresh pasta (I used linguine but capellini or spaghetti works just fine.
-If you don't have fresh, dried works great also.)
+fresh pasta (I used linguine but capellini or spaghetti works just as well.
+If you don't have fresh, dried works great, also.)

-- Beat the egg and add the grated cheese to the egg; combine.
-Remove pot from the heat and pour the egg in slowly, stirring as you add.
-Add salt and pepper if you like; I like to add a pinch of lemon zest also.
+- In a small bowl, beat the egg then add the grated cheese and combine.
+Remove pot from the heat and pour the egg mixture in slowly, while continuing to stir the pasta to coat.
+Add salt and pepper to taste, and a pinch of lemon zest if you like.
 Serve with more cheese grated on top.